zacanger/eslint-plugin-zacanger/README.md

 },
 ```

-You can also use or extend our Prettier config:
+You can also use or extend the Prettier config:

 .prettierrc.js:
 ```javascript